thomas-roos/aws-greengrass-lite/plugins/provision_plugin/README.md

 ## Parameters

-This plugin takes following parameters from config file
+This plugin takes the following parameters from config file

 ```yaml
 ---